corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/maintenance-mode.md

 The Node Maintenance Mode feature enables you to run certain house-keeping events automatically within Corda at specific times of the day or week, using a "_cron-like_" scheduling algorithm.

-Node Maintenance Mode is designed in a scalable way - maintenance tasks are discovered by Corda Enterprise through the use of an internal API.
+Node Maintenance Mode is designed in a scalable way - maintenance tasks are discovered by Corda: Enterprise Edition  through the use of an internal API.

 ## Supported maintenance tasks